Facebook Auth Module

 Stores the endpoint used to locate profile data for the authenticated user.

-When a user profile response object is returned by Facebook, values from the specified field paths are copied to the the Hub accounts that are linked with each YouTrack profile.
-Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to Hub accounts for YouTrack users.
+When a user profile response object is returned by Facebook, values from the specified field paths are copied to the accounts that are stored in YouTrack.
+Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to the corresponding YouTrack accounts.

 For the Facebook module, the values are set automatically.

 To specify paths to fields inside nested objects, enter a sequence of segments separated by the slash character (